-From carbon offset to the generation of positive social and environmental impacts in Ethiopia and in the world.
+From carbon offset to the generation of positive social and environmental impact: our new initiative in Ethiopia.

 The northern Ethiopian plateau is at risk of desertification, which is why we chose it for our carbon offsetting project.